Voice over IP: Saudi Arabia

 In September 2017, Saudi Arabia lifted the ban on VoIPs, in an attempt to reduce operational costs and spur digital entrepreneurship.

 United Arab Emirates

 In the United Arab Emirates (UAE), it is illegal to provide or use unauthorized VoIP services.
-Web sites of unlicensed VoIP providers have been blocked.
-Some VoIP services such as Skype were allowed.
-In January 2018, internet service providers in UAE blocked all VoIP apps, including Skype, but permitting only 2 government-approved VoIP apps (C’ME and BOTIM).
+Websites of unlicensed VoIP providers have been blocked.
+Some VoIP services, such as Skype, were allowed.
+In January 2018, internet service providers in UAE blocked all VoIP apps, including Skype, but permitting only 2 government-approved VoIP apps (C'ME and BOTIM).
 In opposition, a petition on Change.org garnered over 5000 signatures, in response to which the website was blocked in UAE.

-On March 24, 2020, the United Arab Emirates loosened restriction on VoIP services earlier prohibited in the country, to ease communication during the COVID-19 pandemic.
+On March 24, 2020, the United Arab Emirates loosened restrictions on VoIP services earlier prohibited in the country, to ease communication during the COVID-19 pandemic.
 However, popular instant messaging applications such as WhatsApp, Skype, and FaceTime remained blocked from being used for voice and video calls, constricting residents to use paid services from the country's state-owned telecom providers.